 UK pharmacists are unlikely to give out medicines for a person abroad, because they can’t check whether it is safe and suitable for the person taking it.

-The GMC regulations say that doctors can only prescribe drugs or treatment if they have enough knowledge about the person’s health and medical needs.
+Doctors and non-medical prescribers can only prescribe drugs or treatment if they have enough knowledge about the person’s health and medical needs.
 So it is very unlikely they will write a prescription for someone who is abroad and not in their care.

 - possible interactions (reactions) with other medicines